RobCombs/markdown-html-app/README.md

 # Markdown to HTML app

-A simple web page app build with React and Node to convert markdown syntax into html.
-It
+A simple web page app built with React and Node to convert markdown syntax into html.
+This web app takes a few use cases for converting markdown into html.
+It sanitizes the input and dynamically replaces each markdown tag defined in the 'data/markdown_schema.js' file into their corresponding html entities.
+There are also unit tests that can be ran with Mocha and Chai covering the main features.
+Also, this project has been set up with a modern front end pipeline setup.
+It features Babel, Webpage, hot module reloading, dev/prod builds, etc.

 ## Getting Started